PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/README.md

-# Project 3 – Multi-VRF Enterprise Core with Failover and VLAN Routing
+# Project 3 - Multi-VRF Enterprise Core with Failover

-## Overview

-This lab simulates a modern enterprise network with multiple isolated branches, VLANs, and dual-WAN failover.
-The design focuses on routing, segmentation, and high availability without MPLS, Linux, firewalls, or external servers.
-It is built entirely using Cisco IOSv and CSR1000v devices in EVE-NG.

-Technologies demonstrated:
-- Multi-VRF isolation using VRF-Lite
-- IP SLA-based failover for dual WAN uplinks
-- OSPF as IGP for internal core and branches
-- Static or BGP-based WAN edge routing
-- VLAN routing with ROAS (Router-on-a-Stick)
-- VRRP for gateway redundancy
-- Structured ACLs and route filtering

-All service functions (DHCP, routing, tracking) are handled within routers.
-No Linux or Fortinet systems are used.
+This repository contains a complete enterprise WAN lab design based on VRF-Lite, NAT, IPsec VPN, and advanced network segmentation using Cisco CSR1000v and ASA.
+The topology is built with real-world structure and operational realism, not academic shortcuts.

 ---